-At March 31, 2002, the Company's derivative financial instruments in its investment portfolio were immaterial.
+At June 30, 2002, the Company's derivative financial instruments in its investment portfolio were immaterial.
 The Company's philosophy is to invest in instruments that meet high credit quality standards, as specified in the Company's investment policy guidelines; the policy also limits the amount of credit exposure to any one issue, issuer and type of instrument.
-At March 31, 2002, the effective duration of the Company's investment portfolio was 5.3 years.
+At June 30, 2002, the effective duration of the Company's investment portfolio was 5.3 years.
 The effect of a 1% increase/decrease in market interest rates would result in a 5.3% decrease/increase in the value of the Company's investment portfolio.
 The Company's borrowings under the commercial paper program are subject to interest rates that are variable.
-See note 2 to the consolidated financial statements.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" for a discussion of the Company's interest rate swaps.